fif3x/C-/README.md

 1. Download the files
 2. Read the example file (optional)
 3. move the .h file on the same folder your project is
-4. on your project, add "#include "c$.h"
+4. on your project, add "#include "C$.h"
 5. Enjoy :)

 If you have any questions, please contact me on Discord: (@fif3x_)